Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 #### (2 Points) What is the exact output (including blank lines and spaces) of the provided source code segment?

-Please provide an answer to this question in a fenced code block.
+**IMPORTANT**: Please provide an answer to this question in a fenced code block.

 #### (2 Points) What is the purpose of the source code segment `range(20)`?